mestredelpino/standalone-vms/README.md

       service_root_password    = "password123"      # Root username to be used by the MinIO service
     }
   },
-  concourse = {                                     # Deploy Concourse CI (CI tool, will use setup-scripts/concourse-setup.sh as startup script)
+ {                                                  # Deploy Concourse CI (CI tool, will use setup-scripts/concourse-setup.sh as startup script)
-    name: concourse                                 # The VM's hostname (will be used by setup script as helm chart to install) disk : 100,                                     # The VM's disk storage in GB cpu : 2,                                        # The VM's number of vCPUs memory : 4000,                                  # The VM's memory in MB ip_address : "10.0.0.4"                         # The static IP address for this VM environment-variables = {                       # Environment variables to be passed to your VM (at ~/.env) service_domain           = "yourdomain.com"   # DNS domain to be used by the Concourse service service_root             = "admin"            # Root username to be used by the Concourse service service_root_password    = "password123"      # Root username to be used by the Concourse service }
+    name: "concourse"                               # The VM's hostname (and helm chart to install) disk = 100,                                     # The VM's disk storage in GB cpu = 2,                                        # The VM's number of vCPUs memory = 4000,                                  # The VM's memory in MB ip_address = "10.0.0.4"                         # The static IP address for this VM environment-variables = {                       # Environment variables to be passed to your VM (at ~/.env) service_domain           = "yourdomain.com"   # DNS domain to be used by the Concourse service service_root             = "admin"            # Root username to be used by the Concourse service service_root_password    = "password123"      # Root username to be used by the Concourse service }
   }
-}
+]
 ```

 Create as many virtual machines as you want by reusing the provided templates above, but make sure that VMs you deploy match their startup script name.